rppicomidi/pico-usb-midi-processor/README.md

 # Hardware

-The PUMP uses the native USB hardware to implment the USB MIDI device interface, and it uses the Pico-PIO-USB project software plus a modified tinyusb stack to implement the USB MIDI host interface.
+The PUMP uses the native USB hardware to implement the USB MIDI device interface, and it uses the Pico-PIO-USB project software plus a modified tinyusb stack to implement the USB MIDI host interface.
 You set up the hardware to process MIDI using a small SSD1306-based 128x64 dot monochrome